User Guide

 bpack is a lightweight Python package intended to help users to

-• describe binary data structures
+describe binary data structures

-• encode/decode binary data to/form Python object
+encode/decode binary data to/from Python object

 Descriptors